 It’s really easy for brands to come up with great user-reported “% improvement” claims.
 Ignore these because they can’t be trusted.
-Instead, look for clinical testing results that benchmark product results versus dermatologist treatments like Tretinoin, fillers, laser treatments, and Botox.
+Instead, look for clinical testing results that benchmark product results versus dermatologist treatments.
 Ideally, the data should be “peer reviewed” by dermatologists and published in a medical journal for assured validity.

 2. Have Realistic Expectations

 As with any effective, dermatologist skincare, results take time.
 Expect at least 60-90 days to achieve dramatic visible improvements.
 Also keep in mind that no treatment or combination of treatments is going to completely eliminate wrinkles, sagging skin, dark circles, or puffiness.
 But, there are effective treatments that can make important improvements.